CesarGarza55/OpenLauncher/README.md

 (For the moment only designed for Windows and Linux)

+## WARNING FOR WINDOWS USERS

+**Warning**: On Windows, there is a known issue where the launcher might be detected as a false positive by antivirus software because it does not have a valid certificate.
+Please be assured that this is a false alarm and the software is safe to use.

 ## Features

 - **Microsoft Account Login**: Now supports logging in with an official Microsoft account.